 I began by looking at sys.dm_io_pending_requests in BOL.
 I noticed that this DMV had Scheduler_Address as one of its outputs.
 I quickly realized I could join to sys.dm_os_schedulers on the scheduler_address and then make an additional join to get to sys.dm_exec_requests.
 From there I was only a CROSS APPLY away from getting the SQL statement associated with the IO waits.

 Later I realized that sys.dm_os_schedulers has its own column that keeps track of pending IO called “pending_disk_io_count.”
 As a result, you could eliminate sys.dm_io_pending_requests from the above query if you were truly interested only in the pending io count.
 However, using both DMV’s does provide a more detailed picture.

-Also, keep in mind that, like many things in life, observed issues may only be symptoms.
-In my case the high IO wasn’t due to poor performing storage, but queries that were performing millions of physical reads.
+When doing performance tuning, keep in mind that observed issues may only be symptoms.
+In my case, the high IO wasn’t due to poor performing storage, but queries that were performing millions of physical reads.
 I examined the query plan and could see that an index was missing.
 I applied the index and the physical reads dropped to almost zero.
-However, I used the above query to bolster my case to the application vendor that the index was needed because extremely high physical IO was killing the server.
+I used the results from the above query to bolster my case to the application vendor that the index was needed because extremely high physical IO was killing the server.

-Try out these DMV’s and see what else you can get from them.
+Try out these DMV’s and see what other interesting gems you can get from them.